TedtheDev/Weather-App/README.md

 What I have read from articles and believe is good practice is to have at least one snapshot test per component, but some components also have more testing.
 Enzyme is great to use to be able to check dom elements and simulate events.

 ### Color Scheme
 I originally tried to pick a blue color, because blue is normally associated with weather, the sky, clouds, etc, but I couldn't find colors that went together with a color wheel.
-I found Adobe's color website and found a popular color scheme, which I thought had some nice appealing, unique colors.
+I found Adobe's color website and found a well liked [color scheme](https://color.adobe.com/Copy-of-Cote-Azur-gray-color-theme-10635149/?showPublished=true), which I thought had some nice appealing, unique colors.
 I chose to have a lighter color as the main background because it is easier on the eyes and I think it is easier to read dark text on a lighter background.

 ### Layout and Styling
 I am using CSS Grid, because it is easy to create a layout in CSS vs Bootstrap and a grid system.
 Most modern browsers support CSS Grid now.
 CSS Grid was adopted very quickly, but backwards compatibility will need to have a polyfill.